Is Artificial Grass Recyclable?

 According to the Synthetic Turf Council, a typical sports field has about 80,000 square feet of artificial turf and about 400,000 pounds of infill.
 This is a lot of turf to send to a landfill at the end of its useful life as an athletic surface – enough to fill 15 to 20 30-yard dumpsters (Synthetic Turf Council, Removal, Recovery, Reuse and Recycling of Synthetic Turf and Its System Components).
 Therefore, this is where the real issue is: Just one field can produce this amount of waste every 10 years.

 After a decade of use, it may be time to replace the pitch with new manufactured field turf, but the grass being removed may still be usable in other applications.
 Therefore, while it could be recycled at this point, it may be a better option to first repurpose the turf elsewhere, and then recycle it once it has truly reached the end of its useful life.

-Here are five ways and places artificial grass can be reused as ground cover:
+Here are six ways and places artificial grass can be reused as a ground cover:

 - Batting cages

 - Driving ranges